fusefactory/ofxSceneManagerGui/README.md

 # ofxSceneManagerGui

-OpenFrameworks addon to manage scenes using an ensemble ofxGui params.
+OpenFrameworks addon to manage scenes using an ensemble of ofxGui params.
 It works great in combination with [ofxTransitionSlider](https://github.com/fusefactory/ofxTransitionSlider).

 ## Params